Mac / XCode / iOS co-existence:

 (In the Application folder right click XCode and select “Show Package Content”)

-In that folder you will see all the iOS versions supported by your version of Xcode, simply duplicate the latest folder and rename its name to the version of the iOS in your phone.
+In that folder you will see all the iOS versions supported by your version of Xcode, download the required version of image of the phone you want to use from HERE and simply place it in the folder of the other versions.

-Evoila! now the note in XCode disappears and Android Studio finds my phone.
+Evoila! now the note in XCode disappears and the app is running and Android Studio finds your phone.